This Pedicure is Controversial, But I Wear It Every Summer

 Pastel Perfection

-When you can’t pick one color, go with all of them.
+When you can’t pick one colour, go with all of them.
 Harriet Westmoreland proves that pastel French tips over a barely-there base are a summer pedicure essential.

 Barely Blue

-This unexpected color pairing of a dusty blue base shade and milky white tips by @m.comptoir.beaute is perfect for lounging around the pool.
+This unexpected colour pairing of a dusty blue base shade and milky white tips by @m.comptoir.beaute is perfect for lounging around the pool.

 Mix & Match

-A classic French meets street style cool with clashing colors, prints, and glitter to boot?
+A classic French meets street style cool with clashing colours, prints and glitter to boot?
 Nail and beauty salon @belle_voir proves that French pedicures never have to be dull.

 Golden Hour